Functions Development Guidelines

 meta.origin | String | Origin defined on the publishing client. |

-meta.useragent | String | The Publishing client's useragent string. |
+meta.useragent | String | The publishing client's user agent string. |

-params | Object | URL Parameters made on the request. |
+params | Object | URL parameters on the request. |

-uri | String | The full path of the URI of the request minus PubNub hostname information. |
+uri | String | The full path of the URI minus PubNub hostname information. |

-path | String | The path minus PubNub and key specific information.
-This is the path configured, by you, for the Function itself. |
+path | String | The path minus PubNub and key information.
+This is the path you configured for the Function. |

-method | String | The HTTP method of the request, such as GET, PUT, POST, DELETE. |
+method | String | HTTP method such as GET, PUT, POST, DELETE. |

 body | Object | The body content if passed in the request. |

-headers | Object | The header information passed in the request. |
+headers | Object | Header information passed in the request. |

 response